Military history of the Russian Empire: Iranian campaign and final military reforms

 The marathon Great Northern War was not the last war during Peter's tsardom, which saw one last short war in the south.
-In 1722, Peter allied with Georgia and Armenia, looking to seize land at the expense of the declining Safavid Persia and deny it to the Ottomans.
+In 1722, Peter allied with Georgia and Armenia, looking to seize land at the expense of the declining Safavid Iran and deny it to the Ottomans.
 Upon declaring war, Peter ordered the construction of the Caspian Flotilla and sailed down the Volga to command a joint land-sea campaign that took the city of Derbent, before being forced to return to Astrakhan for supplies.
-The Russian forces fought on, facing little resistance, without Peter's involvement, taking Resht late that year and Baku the next before Persia finally sued for peace.
+The Russian forces fought on, facing little resistance, without Peter's involvement, taking Resht late that year and Baku the next before Iran finally sued for peace.

 In November 1719, the Treaty of Stockholm was made between Sweden and Hanover.
 Sweden handed over Bremen and Verden to Holstein in return for financial and naval support.
 The Elector of Hanover was George I. Later, in January and February 1720, another Treaty of Stockholm was signed between Sweden and Brandenburg.
 Sweden ceded Stettin, South Pomerania, the islands of Usedom and Wollin in return for money.
 Before the end of the Great Northern War, the Treaty of Fredriksborg was signed between Sweden and Denmark for Sweden to give up her exception from paying taxes to use the military service, the Sound.
 She also gave up Holstein-Gottorp.
 Finally, proceeding the War, in August and September 1721, the Treaty of Nyastad was signed between Sweden and Russia.
 Sweden ceded Livonia, Estonia and Ingria while Russia returned Finland, excluding Kexholm and parts of Karelia.

 Domestically, Peter contributed one last major element to Russia before his death in 1725: his Table of Ranks.
 Introduced in 1722, the Table organized the four major governmental branches, the army, navy, civil service, and court, into 14 major ranks.
 This standardized government positions and allowed officers to accurately gauge their relative importance; there was no table for common men.
 The Table was Peter's way of handling the appointment of nobility, as well as organizing Russian military positions; Peter had not appointed any new boyars, and the old honor code of mestnichestvo, which placed more stress on hereditary origins then on actual skill, had been rightfully abolished in 1682.
 He had resorted to the ad-hoc appointment before, but by the time of the Great Northern War this was quickly proving tedious, necessitating the change.
 Those that reached a certain level on the table were granted personal nobility, and for those that reached rank 12 or 8, depending on the service, hereditary nobility was granted, thus both rewarding merit and satisfying Peter's nobility.
 The Table, with minor changes, continued to find use until it was finally abolished in 1917.